antonfirsov/docs/2020/10-Oct/Choose a .NET game engine/choose-a-dotnet-game-engine.md

 ----------------------
 ### Unity

 [Unity](https://unity.com/), developed in C++, was one of the earlier commercial engines to use .NET to provide C# scripting and multi-platform targeting.
 Unity is an integrated engine with a programming API interface as well as visual editing tools for graphics, audio, profiling, and debugging.
-Unity quickly became of the most used game engine for all real-time graphics applications like games, VR, and simulations.
-There is a big ecosystem supporting Unity, from an asset store for plugins and starter packs, to game services ready for Unity like Microsoft Azure PlayFab.
+Unity quickly became one of the most used game engine for all real-time graphics applications like games, VR, and simulations.
+There is a big ecosystem supporting Unity, from an asset store for plugins and starter packs, to game services like Microsoft Azure PlayFab.
 Unity is a commercial engine, but its free to use until certain revenue thresholds.
-It is also free to use for some educational and personal uses.
+It's also free to use for some educational and personal uses.

 ### Godot